 Over the years, we’ve thought a lot about reading comprehension problems, and what to do about them.*

-One way to improve reading comprehension skills is to practice evidence-based oral and reading comprehension strategies together regularly using interesting texts, adult modelling and think alouds, reciprocal teaching, and scaffolded dialogues around summarising, clarifying, question generating and predicting (e.g. Clarke et al., 2010).
+To improve reading comprehension skills, students should practice evidence-based oral and reading comprehension strategies together regularly using interesting texts, adult modeling, think alouds, reciprocal teaching, and scaffolded dialogues around summarizing, clarifying, question generating, and predicting (e.g. Clarke et al., 2010).

-To help teachers and others working with students to model comprehension strategies, in this 17-page resource, we have prepared 10 short reading passages, each with 10 questions probing comprehension at different levels of abstraction.
+To help teachers and others working with students to model comprehension strategies, in this 24-page resource, we have prepared 10 short reading passages, each with 9 questions probing higher level reading comprehension skills at different levels of abstraction.

-For students with good or advanced comprehension skills, we include an extension task to allow differentiation when working with groups.
-The passages are short and were selected to appeal to both young primary school students and older students with language or learning challenges.
+The passages are short and were selected to appeal to both younger and older students and older higher school students, including students with language and learning challenges.

 For more reading passages, see our: